 The First Truth

-To me, the truth of suffering- known as Dukkha- shows us that we are incapable of satisfaction.
-Even when we are able to find satisfaction it is fleeting. in other words this truth shows us life sucks, sounds pessimistic doesn’t it?
+To me, the truth of suffering in Buddhism- known as Dukkha- shows us that we are incapable of satisfaction.
+Even when we are able to find satisfaction it is fleeting.
+In other words this truth shows us life sucks, sounds pessimistic doesn’t it?
 Not exactly, accepting this truth is neither pessimistic or optimistic, but realistic.
 The denial of this truth, in my experience, can play a significant role in addiction.
 By rejecting the truth that our existence is rooted in suffering I unwittingly hitched a ride on the hedonic treadmill, an endless pursuit of pleasure.
-Recognizing that suffering (life) is neither good or bad, but rather that it simply is was one of the most important lessons I’ve ever learned.
+The recognition that suffering (life) is neither good or bad was one of life’s most important lessons.

 The Second Truth

 The truth of the origin of suffering- known as Samudāya- looks to explain where all this suffering comes from.
 (Earth shattering surprise right?)
 At first glance you might think you’ve got a pretty good understanding of the cause behind the suffering in your life, but human nature tends to complicate things.
 I had thought the root of my suffering was drugs, being a drug addict and all, but it wasn’t.
 As they say, drugs are just a symptom to the disease of addiction.

 The Buddha taught that all suffering comes in three forms- he called them the Three Roots of Evil- and they are: Greed and desire; Ignorance or delusion; and Hatred and destructive urges.
 In the example of my developing drug habit, the root of suffering encompassed all three Roots of Evil.
 Mainly ignorance to Buddha’s First Truth, but also greedily pursuing the release of endorphins through external stimuli to go along with an abundance of self-hate.